astroDimitrios/git-working-practices/episodes/02-branching.md

 ## Recommendations

-For small projects using a Feature Branch model is normally sufficient.
+For repositories where collaborators are a small and trusted group the Feature Branch model is normally sufficient.

-If your team is large, or you expect external collaborators to contribute then we recommend developing using forks.
+A Forking model is preferable if:
+- There are more collaborators, because the number of branches may become unwieldy.
+- There are external collaborators whose contribution is valued, but the repository owners need to retain control of the original.
-Most open source projects require you to submit new code using a fork.
+  For this reason most open source projects use a Forking Model.

-The next few episodes will guide you through examples of both models.
+These working pattern are conventions not rules.
+It is easy to switch from one working pattern to the other.
+Or even to use the feature branch pattern for trusted colleagues and the forking pattern for outside contributors.

 This wasn't an exhaustive list of branching models!
 You can find more information using the links below: